ProfessorCalcore/skribbl_autocomplete/README.md

-Copy and paste the code into your console via:
+Copy and paste the code in the text file into your console via:
 # RightClick -> Inspect -> Console Tab

 Typing 'amazing' likes a drawing